N3ur0sis/codelab/README.md

 ## Current Version

-**Version 0.1.0 (Initial Commit)**
+**Version 0.1.2 (Starter Project)**
-Foundational setup with backend, frontend, and Dockerized infrastructure.
+Foundational setup with backend, frontend, and Dockerized infrastructure with ESLint and Prettier configured for clean code.

 ---